sanger-pathogens/archive_project/README.md

 - A module to do the actual backup

 ## Installation
-<software name> has the following dependencies:

-### Required dependencies
-List the required dependencies along with the minimal version.

-### Optional dependencies
-List the optional dependencies along with the minimal version.

 There are a number of ways to install <software name> and details are provided below.
 If you encounter an issue when installing <software name> please contact your local system administrator.
 If you encounter a bug please log it [here](link_to_github_issues_page) or email us at path-help@sanger.ac.uk <or appropriate tool email list e.g. iva@sanger.ac.uk>.

+### Required dependencies
+  * Python 3.6

 Include installation instructions for the following where appropriate: